DavidOberholzer/SwaggerReactAdminGenerator/README.md

 These permissions will need to be loaded prior to the Admin being rendered.
 Therefore on login, if you would like to use the PermissionsStore, please call `loadPermissions` with a list of the permissions you want loaded prior to rendering the Main Admin component.

 *NOTE*: If an endpoint has no permissions listed, it is assumed that all users have permission to perform that action for BOTH permission setups.

+## Omit Exporter Button

+With the `--omit-exporter` flag, the generator will create `ListAction.js` files for each resource WITHOUT the export button present.
+This will prevent the rendering of an export button.

 ## authProvider